jbelanger/hrsc-database/docs/Importing-the-HRSC-Database-into-the-SSDT-Project.md

 ## Conclusion
 By importing the HRSC database into the SSDT project, we enhance our development process by centralizing database schema management, version control, and deployment.
 This technical documentation provides the necessary instructions to successfully import the HRSC database into the SSDT project, empowering our team to effectively work with and develop the HRSC database.

+## Additional information

+Some procedures will not compile when fetching the HRSC database from the production environment.
+One of them is usp_CORPTABDATATRANSFER and this is because it uses a DB Link to the CorpTables DB that the other environments do not have.

+To fix this, one option is to Set the Build Action to None on this stored procedure.

+Be careful with this approach though if you use the DropObjectsNotInSource option.
+The publish operation will try to delete this stored procedure in the target.